gavinlouuu-kpt/yolo-sam-training/README.md

 - Prepare data for SAM model training
 - Split datasets into train/test sets with stratification
 - Custom DataLoader with support for variable-sized images
-- Visualization tools for preprocessing steps
+- Robust training pipeline with validation and visualization
+- Modular design for easy extension and customization

 ## Installation